MouseLand/cellpose/docs/settings.rst

 ``channels = [0,0]`` if you want to segment nuclei in grayscale or for single channel images, or ``channels = [3,0]`` if you want to segment blue nuclei.

+If the nuclear model isn't working well, try the cytoplasmic model.

 Flow threshold
 ~~~~~~~~~~~~~~~~~~~~~~